 Home remodeling and demolition produces a truly significant amount of waste.
 Breaking down existing structures in order to build new ones requires a place to put the debris.
 Canada construction industry generates around 9 million tons of construction and demolition waste annually.
 The EPA estimates that the U.S. construction industry creates about 550 million tons of waste per year, and around 90 percent of that is demolition debris.
 Too often, this waste heads straight for the landfill.
 Although a good amount of this debris could be reused or recycled, much of it ends up in a landfill.

 Fortunately, advocates are working to make it easier for property owners and contractors who work in building demolition or renovation to recycle debris or reuse it in new ways.
 This effort cuts down on the sourcing needs for many construction materials, such as stone, sand, cement, paper, metal, and more.
 Keeping useful materials out of the landfill can help to control costs and even provide a way for people to save or earn money in the process.

 Homeowners should remember that recycling facilities are heavily region-specific, however.
-Different communities will have different programs.
 Options readily available in one province or state may not be easy to find in another one.
 People can aim to do the best they can with programs in their area.
 Some time spent researching local resources will help identify what is possible and realistic.
 Extra effort to keep the materials in better condition ensures a higher likelihood it will be acceptable for any purpose.
 Remember that - even if a processing center is not available - many materials or objects can be sold or repurposed in some way.
 This guide identifies many ways parts of the home structure could be reused or recycled.

 Table of Contents